BIMIB-DISCo/VERSO/VERSO_STEP_1/readme.md

 	Rscript main.R

 # OUTPUTS
-VERSO STEP #1 returns as output and R list reporting the inferred maximum log-likelihood phylogenetic tree.
+VERSO STEP #1 returns as output an R list reporting the inferred maximum log-likelihood phylogenetic tree.

 # EXAMPLE FILES
 As an example, the GitHub folder contains a demo RData named variants.RData which includes variants for a selected set of 15 SARS-CoV-2 samples obtained by variant calling from raw data available from NCBI BioProject PRJNA610428.